-The House voted several times Monday against a Democratic-led attempt to bring the resolution to the floor.
+The House voted several times against a Democratic-led attempt to bring to the measure to the floor.
 The resolution was largely symbolic and would carry no legal weight with the U.S. attorney's office or FBI.

 Its supporters want the Justice Department to look into whether the three-year probe of allegations against the former Penn State assistant football coach took too long and put children's safety at risk.

-Penn State has confirmed federal prosecutors sought a wide range of Sandusky-related materials, but the target and nature of their investigation aren't clear.
+Penn State confirmed federal prosecutors have sought a wide range of Sandusky-related materials from the university, but the target and nature of that investigation are unclear.

 "In fact, an FBI investigation is taking place, coincident with the work that is being done by the attorney general's office," said Majority Leader Mike Turzai, R-Allegheny, during floor debate.